Skip to content

 Using the readfile() Function

-If you want to make different types of files or images load the files directly into the drive of the user with PHP, you can run the readfile() function.
+If you want to force the browser to save files or images locally when accessed via PHP, you can use the readfile() function.

 Let’s see how to do it on the example of creating an image gallery, which will help the users to download image files using just one click.